ZTE : Exclusive - White House mulls new year executive order to bar Huawei, ZTE purchases | MarketScreener

 The issue has new urgency as U.S. wireless carriers look for partners as they prepare to adopt next generation 5G wireless networks.

-The order follows the passage of a defence policy bill in August that barred the U.S. government itself from using Huawei and ZTE equipment.
+In August, Trump signed a bill that barred the U.S. government itself from using Huawei and ZTE equipment.

-Huawei and ZTE did not return requests for comment.
-Both in the past have denied allegations their products are used to spy.
-The White House also did not return a request for comment.
+A White House official said the United States was "working across government and with our allies and like-minded partners to mitigate risk in the deployment of 5G and other communications infrastructure," but stated that the White House had nothing further to announce.

 HIT TO RURAL NETWORKS